fr33n0w/rBrowser/README.md

 ## External dependencies:

-This project includes micronparser.js and DOMPurify.min.js in local folders to avoid external url calls.
+This project includes local versions of:

+- micronparser.js for NomadNet pages rendering
+- DOMPurify.min.js for html security

+The Web UI is served by:
+- Flask (developer web server)
+- waitress (Production web server for windows)
+- gunicorn (Production web server for linux)

-This software and all their rights are owned by the respective developers.
+External software and all their rights are owned by the respective developers.

 -----